KSP-CKAN/CKAN/Spec.md

 ###### `#/ckan/curse/:cid`

 Indicates that data should be fetched from Curse, using the `:cid` provided.
-For example: `#/ckan/curse/220221`.
+The `:cid` may be a number for modules indexed prior to March 2018, or the name from the Curse URL otherwise.
+For example: `#/ckan/curse/220221` or `#/ckan/curse/photonsail`.

 When used, the following fields will be auto-filled if not already present: